 When you do exercises like squats and deadlifts, it is important to make sure your lower back is not hyperextended (meaning you have a larger-than-usual arch).

 When you lift weights with a hyperextended lower back, you put too much stress on that portion of your spine.
 This, in turn, can lead to lower back stiffness and pain.
 You can even cause stress fractures and arthritic changes.

 To avoid hyperextending your back while performing these exercises, be sure to squeeze your glutes at the top of the movement.
 This will ensure your pelvis stays neutral.

 Transitioning Inappropriately Between Exercises

 Make sure you are bracing your core and practicing good form when you lift plates and put them on the bar or take them off.
-You especially need to make this a priority when you are finished doing heavy lifts and are feeling fatigued from your workouts.
+It would help if you especially made this a priority when you are finished doing heavy lifts and are feeling tired from your workouts.

 Forgetting to Move in Between Workouts

 If the only time you move is in the gym, you could be setting yourself up for back pain during and outside of your workouts.